2019 Tournament Schedule

 19. It is the Captain's responsibility to make sure that all fish are free from foreign material, such as ice or water.
 Any questionable fish will be disqualified by a selected committee.

-20. ALL VIOLATIONS OF STATE OR CLUB RULES WILL RESULT IN DISQUALIFICATION OF THE PARTICIPANTS.
+20. ANY VIOLATIONS OF STATE OR CLUB RULES WILL RESULT IN DISQUALIFICATION OF THE PARTICIPANTS.

 21. Any protests or complaints must be made before final results are posted or announced.